espnet/espnet/egs/vcc20/vc1_task2/README.md

 1. Specify the `srcspk` and `trgspk`.
 2. Specify `trans_type` depending on the language of the TTS model.
-3. Specify `tts_model_dir` to the exp
+3. Specify `tts_model_dir` to the finetuned TTS experiment directory.
+If you wish to use your own trained model, set to `exp/<expdir>`.
+If you wish to use the finetuned model we provide, set to, for example, `downloads/tts1_en_[de/fi/zh]_[trgspk]/exp/<expdir>`.
 4. Specify `pretrained_model`.
-The dictionary for tokenization and stats for normalization are used.
+The dictionary for tokenization and stats for normalization are used. **Note that this is still necessary even if you choose to use the finetuned model we provide.**
 5. Specify `voc`.
 If you wish to use the Griffin-Lim algorithm, set to `GL`; if wish to use the trained PWG, set to `PWG`.
 6. Specify `stage` to larger than 11.